VrootV999/Hacking-Notes/README.md

-# Hacking-Notes By VrootV999 🚀
+# Notes For Cyber Security 🚀

 These are notes that i use for everything.This will be usefull for exams, or even to check out anytime